Women’s Weight Concerns That Shouldn’t Be Overlooked

 If you’re not happy with your setpoint weight and want to be thinner, you can go on a crash diet, just like you probably have done many times.
 But whenever you do that, your body thinks you’re starving.
-It throws an emergency switch, signaling hormones to make you hungry and cold and weak.
+It throws an emergency switch, signaling hormones to make you hungry, cold, and weak.
 It will try everything to make you eat more food, but if you continue to crash diet, it will slow your metabolism.

 When you finally go off the diet and start eating normally again, you’ll probably gain all the weight back plus an additional few pounds.
 And as if that’s not bad enough…every crash diet raises your setpoint weight a little more.
-All this focus on women’s weight makes you diet, but dieting just makes any weight problem worse.
+All this focus on women’s weight convinces you to go on diet after diet after diet.
+But dieting just makes any weight problem worse.
 It’s self-defeating and frustrating.

 There is a better way.
 You don’t have to let the media’s or society’s focus on women’s weight affect your self-esteem.
 You are beautiful just the way you are.
 Remember, only a small percentage of women can naturally be a size 3, 4, or 5.
 And would you really want to be that size, anyway?

 Isn’t being healthy, well-muscled, and happy a much better goal?
 After all, when you’re healthy, you’ll feel better, look better, and perform better.
 When you feel good about yourself, you will also naturally shed excess weight.
-(If you feel ashamed of your body, it causes stress which triggers a release of cortisol.
-Cortisol causes weight gain and prevents you from losing weight.)
+(If you feel ashamed of your body, it causes stress, which triggers a release of cortisol.
+Cortisol causes food cravings and weight gain, and it prevents you from losing weight.)